debradley/react-parcel-boilerplate/README.md

 One "how to" for parcel I saw (but can't find now) had a `module.hot` check in the bootstrapping component, which led me to believe I might have to change my components to be able to take advantage of hot reloading, but [it seems you only have to do that if you want to hook into the hot load lifecycle for some reason](https://parceljs.org/hmr.html).

 I had a question coming into this spike: parcel seems to be faster than webpack (should confirm) and to provide "good-enough" optimization for small projects, but when does it fall over?
 At what point is the additional complexity of webpack warranted?
 My tentative answer after the spike is that, for me, for now, webpack is probably always the better choice because it's more mature, better-documented, and more flexible, and what you need for a minimally effective webpack configuration is [really quite small](https://react.christmas/20).
 If you start with parcel but then need to turn it into a "real" project, you'll end up moving to webpack.
 But even if your project is only ever just for fun, parcel doesn't save you much.
 I plan to test this theory out in my next spike.
 I also expect webpack to incorporate ideas from parcel eventually.

+To use GitHub pages with your content in `docs`, [you can't follow the repository naming scheme `<username>.github.io` or `<orgname>.github.io`](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) - this approach is apparently is only for use with custom domains.

 TODO: how does deployed size compare?
 How does load time compare?